allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 ## Assignments & Evaluation

+### Specifications Grading

+TODO: Add explanation.

 ### Challenges & Projects

 Out-of-class assignments will include ten challenges and three projects, including the final project.
 Satisfactory grades encompass a satisfactory submission as well as in-class verbal explanation of assignment.

+These grading criteria are subject to change, but changes should always improve your chances of a higher grade.

 | Grade | Challenges                              | Projects                                                     |
 | ----- | --------------------------------------- | ------------------------------------------------------------ |